openshift/enhancements/enhancements/insights/container-scanner.md

 A new Git repository is needed to contain the code of the container scanner image.

-This code could alternatively be put inside the https://github.com/openshift/insights-operator Git repository.
-However a separate Git repo for the container scanner would help maintain and improve it without affecting its integration in the Insights Operator directly.
+As this enhancement is integrated into the OpenShift Insights Operator, this code repository should go in the same organization and live in the  https://github.com/openshift/insights-operator-runtime (that does not exist at the moment).

+The code from this repository will be delivered as a container image pushed to `quay.io/openshift/origin-insights-operator-runtime:latest` (that does not exist at the moment)

-Continuous Integration for the container scanner needs to be in place to test and qualify it before updates in the Insights Operator.
+Continuous Integration for the container scanner needs to be in place to test and qualify it before it is updated in the Insights Operator.

-A container registry is needed to store the container scanner image.

----
-**TBD** Determine ownership of the container scanner, its maintenance, and support policy.

----
+The maintenance and development of the container scanner is tied and integrated into the OpenShift Insights Operator releases.

+Issue management must comply to the OpenShift Container Platform issue tracker.
+It can be under the [existing component for the Insights Operator](https://issues.redhat.com/issues/?jql=project%20%3D%20OCPBUGS%20AND%20component%20%3D%20%22Insights%20Operator%22) as it is ultimately the component that delivers its capabilities.